AWSMkt-TaaS/FR-Cucumber/ReadMe.txt

 If you want to jump right in and run tests and view reports follow along below:

-Option1: From the Eclipse IDE:
+Option 1: From the Eclipse IDE:
 Click on Eclipse Neon icon and select the demo project “/home/centos/workspace-demo/” (default)

 In the package explorer of the Eclipse IDE: